Al Hilal 1-2 (2-5 agg) Etoile du Sahel: Tunisians storm into CafCC semi-finals | Goal.com

 Etoile, however, responded six minutes later through Algerian forward Karim Aribi after being set up by defender Zied Boughattas.

-Aribi’s goal would have seen Etoile assume the lead had Yacine Chikhaoui not had his goal disallowed two minutes earlier.
+Aribi’s goal would have seen Etoile assume the lead had Yassine Chikhaoui converted from the penalty spot two minutes earlier.

 Having made the crucial goal contribution, Aribi was to be red-carded by Egyptian referee Mahmoud Al Banna on the cusp of half-time.